shuque/resolve/README.md

 www.seas.upenn.edu.
 120 IN AAAA 2607:f470:8:64:5ea5::9
 ```

-With the -m switch, it uses a **query name minimization** algorithm that
+When invoked with the -m switch, this program uses a **query name
-exposes only the needed query labels to authoritative servers as it
+minimization** algorithm that exposes only the needed query labels to
-traverses the DNS delegation hierarchy down to the target DNS zone.
-There
+authoritative servers as it traverses the DNS delegation hierarchy down
+to the target DNS zone.
+This is a more *privacy preserving* mode of DNS
+resolution, and efforts are underway to standardize this mode in the
-are a number of different ways a query name minimization algorithm could
+official DNS protocol specifications.
+There are a number of different
+ways a query name minimization algorithm could be implemented.
+I chose
-be implemented.
-I chose to implement the simplest one that starts with
+to implement the simplest one that starts with one non-root label at
-one non-root label at the root DNS servers, and successively prepends
+the root DNS servers, and successively prepends additional labels as
-additional labels as it follows referrals and descends zones.
+it follows referrals and descends zones.

 Here's an example run with qname minimization (-m) and the trace (-t)
 option, to resolve the amazon.com website: